-In 2009, approximately 1.44 percent of the firearm background checks processed by the NICS Section received a final transaction status of deny.
-Pursuant to the Brady Act, any person who believes they were wrongfully denied the transfer of a firearm based on a record returned in response to a NICS background check can request an appeal of the decision.
+In 2010, approximately 1.44 percent of the firearm background checks processed by the NICS Section received a final transaction status of deny.
+Pursuant to the Brady Act, any person who believes they were wrongfully denied the transfer of a firearm, based on a record returned in response to a NICS background check, can request an appeal of the decision.
 An appeal is defined as "a formal procedure to challenge the denial of a firearm transfer."
-Pursuant to 28 C.F.R., §25.2 --"an individual may request the reason for the denial from the agency that conducted the check of the NICS (the 'denying agency,' which will be either the FBI or the state or local law enforcement agency serving as a POC)."
-Therefore, per 28 C.F.R., §25.2, in the alternative, an individual denied by a POC state can elect to submit an appeal to the NICS Section.
+Pursuant to 28 C.F.R., §25.2--"an individual may request the reason for the denial from the agency that conducted the check of the NICS (the 'denying agency,' which will be either the FBI or the state or local law enforcement agency serving as a POC)."
+In the alternative, per 28 C.F.R., §25.2, an individual denied by a POC state can elect to submit an appeal to the NICS Section.

-The NICS Section processes appeal requests in the order they are received.
-In 2009, the NICS Section received a total of 16,073 appeal requests.
-Of those, a total of 1,315 received were submitted by persons denied by POC state agencies.
+The NICS Section processes Voluntary Appeal File (VAF) applications and appeal requests in the order they are received.
+In 2010, the NICS Section received a total of 15,845 VAF applications and appeal requests.
+Of those, a total of 2,304 received were submitted by persons denied by POC state agencies.
+In 2010, the NICS Section's research resulted in the overturn of 3,492 deny transactions.